← Work

 Reflection

 The lesson that carried into everything since: an AI feature is only as good as the trust it earns.
 People did not want a smarter black box, they wanted to see the work.
-Grounding every answer in real data and its sources is what turned a clever demo into something a security team would actually rely on.
+Grounding every answer in real data and its sources is the difference between a clever demo and something a security team would actually rely on, and it became the through-line of the AI work that followed.